After all that’s being said and observed about grilling, there is the obvious fact about temperatures that cannot be ignored in this process.

 Infrared grilling times often last about 5 minutes on the average because of the technology used.
 Preheat the grill for 1 minute to medium-high heat, then cook your food, about 2 minutes on each side.

 Due to the fastness of this grill, it is wise to stick to the grill throughout the cooking process so as to not burn the food.
+Some grills can be very expensive.
+If you are looking for more affordable models, check out this list of grills under $500.

 A few questions and answers on the right temperature